 "She is a sensation!" — Ron MacLean, Hockey Night in Canada

-Along with her devoted fanbase, the #MayneTrain, Kelsi has garnered tremendous support from industry mainstays such as FACTOR Canada, SOCAN Foundation, the Ontario Arts Council, and Sirius XM.
+Along with her devoted fanbase, known as the #MAYNEtrain, Kelsi has garnered tremendous support from industry mainstays such as FACTOR Canada, SOCAN Foundation, CCMA, CMA Ontario, and the Ontario Arts Council.
 Soundcheck Entertainment reporter Hendrik Pape predicted, "it won’t be long until Kelsi Mayne becomes a household name across Canada."

 Kelsi currently divides her time between Toronto and Nashville.
 But a dual-city allegiance is nothing new to her.
 She grew up in Windsor, Ontario, just within earshot of Detroit.
 Both locales continue to inspire her blue-collar style, as evidenced in her debut album due March 27, 2020.

 Once ranked third in Canada in varsity women's 60m hurdles, artist Kelsi Mayne (quite literally) may be the fastest-rising independent country artist in Canada.